 What are the benefits of low-impact living?

-- You’ll gain skills to provide things for you and yours, that could lead to a more interesting and satisfying career.
+- Gain skills to provide for your family and community, that could lead to a more interesting and satisfying career.

-- You’ll know that you’re contributing less to the destruction of the biosphere, by consuming fewer resources and creating less waste.
+- Contribute less to the destruction of the biosphere, by consuming fewer resources and creating less waste.

 What can I do?